Renddslow/pipr/README.md

 # pipr

-> A tiny function for piping the results of one function to the next.
+> A tiny (276 bytes) function for piping the results of one function to the next.

 ## Install